 - mutually beneficial commercial activities (e.g. through commissions);

-- advertising in the various forms Landcare Tasmania media;
+- Advertising in the various forms of Landcare Tasmania media;

-Corporate partnerships with Landcare Australia will be assessed on a case by case basis.
+Partnerships with Landcare Tasmania will be assessed on a case by case basis.
 Assessment of partnership proposals will include consideration of:

 - the commitment of the partner to the Landcare Tasmania mission;